 Basically, this means keeping it real.
 Composing an image without meddling with the scene to improve the shot.
 Upholding the values of this Manifesto, even when no one is looking.
 Being honest about how you created an image.
 It also means not baiting animals or causing any stress to animals or plant life in order to get the shot.

 Explore the outdoors rather than sit in front of a screen.

-Did you know that the average American spends over 11 hours a day in front of a screen?
-Obviously, one reason for spending such a huge chunk of our day in a two dimensional world is because we depend so much on technology for our daily activities of work, school, and communication.
-But, it’s SO EASY to get lost in our tech, and by attempting to connect more, we are actually disconnecting more and more from nature.
+Did you know that most Americans spend over 11 hours a day in front of a screen?
+Obviously, one reason for spending such a huge chunk of our day in a two-dimensional world is because we depend so much on technology for our daily activities of work, school, and communication.
+But it’s SO EASY to get lost in our tech, and by attempting to connect more, we are actually disconnecting more and more from nature.